GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.

-~ Alan Kay
+~ Alan Turing
 <pre>

 </pre>